The Algarve beaches are constantly ranked as some of the most beautiful beaches in the world.

 Where is Algarve located?

-Best time to visit Algarve beaches
+Best time to visit the Algarve

 How to get there?

-You can book your flights with Skyscanner, which is the website that I use and trust.
+Find the best deals on airline tickets on Skyscanner, the website that I use and trust.

 To get to Praia da Marinha by public transportation you need to take a bus to Lagoa and then another to Marinha Beach.

-Where to stay in Algarve?
+Where to stay?